yugabyte/ybu/TFE/YBU-35/ybu-35.md

 setup_universe_replication <target-universe_uuid> <target_master_addresses> <target-table-ids>
 ```

-Validate that bidirectional replication is working by logging into the YSQL shell in the leader node terminal and enter another row into the **keyvalues** table.
+Validate that bidirectional replication is working by logging into the YSQL shell in the leader node terminal of the target cluster and enter another row into the **keyvalue** table.
+Check the source cluster to see if this row was added to the table.

 ## Reflection

-Nice work, you have set up a unidirectional and bidirectional replication using xCluster.
+Nice work, you have set up a unidirectional and then a bidirectional replication using xCluster.
 This is a powerful topology to create HA and resiliency in the data layer.
 You have also learned the power of the **yb-admin** utility to retrieve data and manipulate the universe. **yb-admin** can be used to change topologies, create backups, restore backups, and much more.